JakubWS/imap-mailbox-backup-tool/README.md

 # imap_backup_tool

 Tool for dumping incrementally emails from many mailboxes to eml files, and make a backup copies in the zip archives.
+At the end, it will send you an email notification with logs.

 # requirements
 python - tested on version 3.9.9